-Course O Course Outcomes: On comple etion of this course, the student will be able to do: CO-1 Interpret the meaning and scope of Industry 4.0.
+Course O utcomes: On comple On completion of this course, the student will be able to do: CO-1 Interpret the meaning and scope of Industry 4.0.
 CO-2 Illustrate the role of Data Analytics and IoT in a Manufacturing Industry.
 CO-3 Recognise the role of Robotics and Augmented Reality in the implementation of Industry 4.0 CO-4 Identify the role of Additive Manufacturing Technology in Industry 4.0 and interpret the working of various AM technologies and their applications.
 CO-5 Analyse the role of virtual factory, digital traceability and Cyber Security in the implementation of Industry 4.0.

 Course outcome Program outcome

-PO1 PO2 PO3 PO4 PO5
+Course outcome PO1 PO2 PO3 PO4 PO5

 CO1 3 2 1 1

 CO2 3 1 2 3

 CO3 2 2 3 3

 CO4 3 1 2 3

 CO 5 2 1 3 2